dfosterj/nixos-template/README.md

 4.)
 Create or decide common hardware configuration to use,
 ```
-a generic laptop and nvidia hardware confs can be found at ./hardware/
+a generic laptop,desktop,  and nvidia gaming desktop hardware confs can be found at ./hardware/
 decide and remember the name, or create your own to be used in setup.sh
 ```